mayankp158/FSND-Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

 5. Create a CodePipeline pipeline triggered by GitHub checkins
 6. Create a CodeBuild stage which will build, test, and deploy your code

+The external IP - a4f762fe4f76346508fc38c9ddbb4c8e-1375178355.us-east-2.elb.amazonaws.com
+Using the ELB url, the endpoints for the API respond as expected.

 For more detail about each of these steps, see the project lesson [here](https://classroom.udacity.com/nanodegrees/nd004/parts/1d842ebf-5b10-4749-9e5e-ef28fe98f173/modules/ac13842f-c841-4c1a-b284-b47899f4613d/lessons/becb2dac-c108-4143-8f6c-11b30413e28d/concepts/092cdb35-28f7-4145-b6e6-6278b8dd7527).